‘My So-Called Life’ Turns 25: Wilson Cruz Pays Tribute To Groundbreaking Character That Changed His Life

 — Variety (@Variety) June 21, 2019

 While Rickie Vasquez didn’t say out loud that he was gay until My So-Called Life’s 19th episode, “In Dreams Come Responsibilities,” viewers were clued into his secret well before he came out to Delia Fisher (Senta Moses) in what would be the series finale.
-Rickie had an obvious attraction to his classmate Corey Helfrick (Adam Biesk), so when Delia asked Rickie, “You’re gay, right?,” he finally admitted he was, then revealed that he had never said it out loud before.
+Rickie had an obvious attraction to his classmate, Corey Helfrick (Adam Biesk), so when Delia asked Rickie, “You’re gay, right?,” he finally admitted he was, then revealed that he had never said it out loud before.

-Holzman later told Variety that Cruz received “touching and beautiful” fan mail after the episode aired and that decades later people tell her that they came out to their parents after watching Rickie on MSCL.
+Show creator Holzman later told Variety that Cruz received “touching and beautiful” fan mail after the episode aired, and that decades later, people tell her that they came out to their parents after watching Rickie on MSCL.

-After serving as a trailblazer as an openly gay actor playing a gay teen in a leading role on a primetime television series, Cruz has continued as a groundbreaking voice both on and off the screen for the LGBTQ community.
+After serving as a trailblazer as an openly gay actor playing a gay teen in a leading role on a primetime television series, Cruz has continued as a groundbreaking voice both on- and off-screen for the LGBTQ community.

 You can see Wilson Cruz talking about the My So-Called Life episode that changed him forever in the video below.